What is the right approach and right SCV (Single Customer View) to underpin a customer-centric strategy?

 In the first instance, the SCV meets the need to unify, structure and ensure the quality of data arriving from many different sources.
 To this end, it carries out tasks such as:

-Data is reorganised to deliver a 360° view of the customer journey, in particular for marketing and commercial purposes.
+• Restructuring: data is reorganised to deliver a 360° view of the customer journey, in particular for marketing and commercial purposes.

-The data structure is adapted to meet the standards of business applications so that they can readily use the data.
+• Standardisation: the data structure is adapted to meet the standards of business applications so that they can readily use the data.

-Data about each customer is reconciled to create one set of complete, consistent, reliable data.
+• Reconciliation/Enrichment: data about each customer is reconciled to create one set of complete, consistent, reliable data.

-The removal of duplicate records generated by different channels creates a single view of each customer and their journey.
+• Deduplication and unification: the removal of duplicate records generated by different channels creates a single view of each customer and their journey.

-The SCV is of benefit as regards GDPR compliance as it facilitates archiving and purging of data when these are necessary, dealing with the right to be forgotten, handling consent, etc. Control over access ensures appropriate and secure data processing by all users.
+• GDPR compliance / Access and permissions: the SCV is of benefit as regards GDPR compliance as it facilitates archiving and purging of data when these are necessary, dealing with the right to be forgotten, handling consent, etc. Control over access ensures appropriate and secure data processing by all users.

 However, the Single Customer View should also allow functional users to extract more value from data by means of:

-Segmentation and categorisation improve knowledge of customers, enabling actions to be more effectively prioritised.
+• Customer segmentation and categorisation: segmentation and categorisation improve knowledge of customers, enabling actions to be more effectively prioritised.

-Thanks to the SCV’s scoring capability, finely-tuned bespoke scenarios can be built in connection with CRM.
+• Support for campaign scenarios: thanks to the SCV’s scoring capability, finely-tuned bespoke scenarios can be built in connection with CRM.

-Aggregated into a 360° view of the customer journey, and consolidated in the form of visual indicators, data is easier to use and understand.
+• Data Visualisation: aggregated into a 360° view of the customer journey, and consolidated in the form of visual indicators, data is easier to use and understand.
 The dashboards, audits and strategic analytics in the SCV can all be adapted to suit business needs.

 The SCV also plays an important role in data governance, and how data is circulated around the IS.
 Data streams can then serve as input to business processes at the right time.
 Improved aggregation of customer data in reports and scenarios means it provides better support for decision-making.